 The Festivals.
-The city comes alive and there is something to see and do almost 24 hours a day, whether it's comedy, music, theatre, book readings, discussions, etc. The Royal Mile, right outside our front door, turns into an open-air performance place making it the greatest street theatre venue in the world.
+The city comes alive and there is something to see and do almost 24 hours a day, whether it's comedy, music, theater, book readings, discussions, etc. The Royal Mile, right outside our front door, turns into an open-air performance place making it the greatest street theater venue in the world.

 How would you spend your ideal day in Edinburgh?

 If it’s a nice day, head up to MUMS diner on Forrest Road for lunch.
 Then perhaps spend the day at Edinburgh Zoo or take a walk around Arthur’s Seat.
 Head to The Mussel and Steak Bar on West Bow in the Grassmarket for dinner, then down to Whistle Binkies on the South Bridge to see some live music and drink the night away.

 If you are coming during the summer months, plan your trip in advance and get tickets before you arrive, especially during the festivals in August.
 This will save you wasting half your days queuing for tickets.

 What is your favorite thing about being the Concierge?

 Helping our guests have the best holiday possible.
 It’s such a pleasure to know you have made a difference and pointed them towards places they didn’t know about and hear they enjoyed it.